Velveteen Cosplay Coat: Dark Light Within Without

 I knew I wanted to use this for the slates in the coat.
 It would be perfect!!

-Basically with this coat you have to construct the dress and panels top layer, then attach the mandarin collar.
-I used a thick interfacing to make it stand up straight.
+Basically with this coat, you have to construct the dress and panels top layer, then attach the mandarin collar.
+I used thick interfacing to make it stand up straight.